hdoc/hdoc/README.md

 pacman -S mingw-w64-x86_64-clang
 pacman -S mingw-w64-x86_64-clang-analyzer
 pacman -S mingw-w64-x86_64-clang-tools-extra
+# Set PATH
+export PATH=/mingw64/bin:/mingw64/lib:$PATH		# You can also add this line into ~/.bashrc
 # Build hdoc
 meson build             # Configure the build directory ninja -C build          # Compile hdoc binaries and tests ./build/hdoc --verbose  # Run hdoc over itself, saving the HTML documentation to ./hdoc-output/
 ```

-It takes a long time to link hdoc.exe, but it will finally finish and works well on Windows platform.
+It takes a long time (maybe hours) to build hdoc.exe, but it will finally finish and works well on Windows platform.

 More instructions for using hdoc can be found at [hdoc.io/docs](https://hdoc.io/docs).